* This blog post was last updated on 04/05/23

 The American Academy of Ophthalmology notes that peripheral vision loss is often caused by four conditions:

 Treatments For PVL

 See your eye doctor immediately if you ever experience a sudden increase in tunnel vision.
-This may indicate a detached retina, which is an emergency that must be treated as soon as possible to avoid permanent vision loss.
+This may indicate a detached retina which must be treated as soon as possible to avoid permanent vision loss.

-Likewise, if you have diabetic retinopathy, controlling your blood sugar levels and maintaining a healthy weight and lifestyle can slow or prevent vision loss.
+Treatment is similar if you have diabetic retinopathy.
+Controlling your blood sugar levels and maintaining a healthy weight and lifestyle can slow or prevent vision loss.
 Some people benefit from techniques taught by sports vision specialists that may strengthen peripheral parts of the field of vision.